hamstar/Wikimate/README.md

 ### Getting a page object

 Once logged in you can start playing around with pages.
-If the title given to the WikiPage object is invalid, your WikiPage object will be null.
+If the title given to the WikiPage object is invalid, your `$page` object will be null.

 	$page = $wiki->getPage('Sausages'); // create a new page object
 	if ( $page->exists() ) die(); // check if the page exists or not